Pak court acquits media tycoon in land-related graft case; declares ex-PM Sharif 'proclaimed offender' | Law-Order

 “Two other accused -- former Lahore Development Authority (LDA) director Humayun Faiz Rasool and former director (land) Mian Bashir -- have also been acquitted.
 Former prime minister Sharif had not applied for his acquittal.
 Since Sharif did not respond to any of NAB’s summons and questions in this case, he has been declared a proclaimed offender,” the official said.

+Sharif, 72, had left for London in November 2019 after the Lahore High Court granted him a four-week permission to go abroad for treatment.

-According to the anti-graft body NAB, Rahman was allotted 54 plots (each measuring one kanal) in H-block of Jauhar Town Phase-II Lahore being the holder of general power of attorney on behalf of Hidayat Ali and Hikmat Ali by then Punjab chief minister Nawaz Sharif in 1986 in violation of the relevant laws/rules.
+According to the anti-graft body NAB, Rahman was allotted 54 plots (each measuring one kanal or 5,445 sq ft) in H-block of Jauhar Town Phase-II Lahore being the holder of general power of attorney on behalf of Hidayat Ali and Hikmat Ali by then Punjab chief minister Nawaz Sharif in 1986 in violation of the relevant laws/rules.

 Rahman claimed that he had bought the land in question from a private party and no illegality had been committed in this respect.